AriFordsham/GHCWiki/building/cross-compiling.md

 ### ARM

-Only llvm versions == 3.0 and \>= 3.2 support GHC for ARM targets.
-There was a regression in llvm version 3.1, the result of which is bad generated code that crashes.
+Only LLVM versions == 3.0 and \>= 3.2 support GHC for ARM targets.
+There was a regression in LLVM version 3.1, the result of which is bad generated code that crashes.

 ### iOS